New York's 6th congressional district: List of members representing the district

 The 6th District was located in northern Queens and adjacent Nassau county until 1982, covering the same territory now in the 5th District.
 This part of Queens had been in the 7th District prior to that reapportionment.

+1789–1809: one seat

-1789–1813: One, then two seats
+1809–1813: two seats

 From 1809 to 1813, two seats were elected at-large on a general ticket.

-1813–present: One seat
+1813–present: one seat

 Election results

 Note that in New York State electoral politics there are numerous minor parties at various points on the political spectrum.
 Certain parties will invariably endorse either the Republican or Democratic candidate for every office, hence the state electoral results contain both the party votes, and the final candidate votes (Listed as "Recap").